mvonderlieth/RepData_PeerAssessment1/PA1_template.md

 ### Peer Reviewer Notes

-Please note that the version of knitr I have doesn't create the figures folder but instead creates a folder named after this file.
+Please note that the version of knitr I have doesn't create the figures folder but instead creates a folder named after this file: ./PA1_template_files/figure-html.
 The images are in there.

 I included functions in the loading and preprocessing section that I use a lot in all my R projects.
 Each section includes functions for that section and then the R code that uses them.
 Also I included some function params so that that caller has some flexibility in output without modifying the functions themselves.